pgElephant/pgraft/docs/getting-started/quick-start.md

-# Quick Start
+# Quick Start (pgElephant Suite)

-Get your first pgraft cluster up and running in minutes!
+Get your first **pgraft** cluster up and running in minutes!
+All steps and health checks are up to date for the latest release and unified with the [pgElephant](https://pgelephant.com) suite.

 ## Step 1: Configure PostgreSQL